sammool/sammool/README.md

 **Soongsil University, Department of Computer Science & Engineering 22** <br>
 👋Hi there, i'm a student who wants to be a Backend Developer developing investment systems.

-🇰🇷 I'm currenty on working military.
+🇰🇷 I'm currenty on working military.<br>
 💻 I'm currently on studying spring framework.

  ## 📚 Studying 📚